dctablac/Mybrary/README.md

 Commit to Heroku

-  -- heroku git:remote -a mybrary-dctablac
+  -- heroku git:remote -a mybrary-dctablac (only for first time connection after having a heroku app)

   -- git push heroku master